 Who knew I had sophisticated friends!

-If you’ve been thinking about hosting a wine tasting yourself but have been apprehensive about it, don’t be!
+Lastly, if you’ve been thinking about hosting a wine tasting at home but have been apprehensive about it, don’t be!

 It’s a lot easier than you might think, as long as you plan ahead using these 8 essentials.

 Big Cork Winery: 5 Reasons You Must Visit

 Linganore Winery: What Happens At The Winery, Stays At The Winery